computing-in-the-liberal-arts/SIGCSE2021-PreSymposium-Event/docs/CallForParticipation.md

 ## Call for Participation:

-The program committee invites four types of submissions for the pre-symposium event.
-Submission of one of the four types is required for participation in the event.
+The program committee invites three types of submissions for the pre-symposium event.
 Participants are welcome to make multiple submissions.

 1. __Curricular Model Submissions:​__ A brief (approximately 2-page) description of the curricular model of your liberal arts computing program.